 The Seiha school of koto performance was founded in 1913 by Utashito Nakashima in Nagano Prefecture, north of Tokyo.
 Seiha, a sub-sect of the Ikuta school of koto, is presently the largest school for the study of traditional Japanese koto music in the world.
 Utashito Nakashima moved Seiha headquarters to Tokyo in 1929 and instituted a progressive approach to musical education.
 At a time when most koto training was done only through oral transmission and memorization, Nakashima transcribed the music and printed out notation for public use.
 He also instigated a system of testing and licensing koto teachers, and this helped popularize the koto.

 After the war and the rebuilding of Japan, Seiha expanded and flourished under Utashito’s daughter, Yasuko Nakashima.
 In 1947 the Seiha Ensemble was created, and the same year Yasuko Nakashima stunned the music world with a solo recital premiere at the Nichigeki Theatre, performing her own composition, Cantata Akebono, with the ensemble.
 In 1956, Seiha established the Seiha Music Academy, an institution which has trained numerous koto professionals.
-Utashito passed away in 1979 and Yasuko became the second iemoto headmaster and director of the school, where she continues her work to this day.
+Utashito passed away in 1979 and Yasuko became the second iemoto headmaster and director of the school, where she continues her work until March 2019.
+Yasuko's daughter Kazuko has been appointed the third iemoto and will begin her role from April 2019.

 The Seiha mission is to repay our gratitude to our country with music.